Shunamitism

 Shunamitism (also referred to as gerocomy) is the practice of an old man sleeping with, but not necessarily having sex with, a young virgin to preserve his youth.
 It is considered an esoteric youth-enhancing method.
 The rationale was that the heat and moisture of the young woman would transfer to the old man and revitalize him.

 The term is based on the biblical story of King David and Abishag.
 The young woman, who was from Shunem, was also referred to as a Shunammite.
 When King David was old and could not stay warm, his servants found Abishag to sleep with him, though he had no intimate relations with her: therefore, she was still a virgin.

 Among scientific physicians, Thomas Sydenham (17th century) prescribed shunamitism for his patients.
 The Dutch Herman Boerhaave (18th century) also recommended this method to an old Burgomaster, citing it can restore strength and spirits.

 Similar East Asian traditions

-The practice is known by the name Shaoyintongqin (少陰同寢).
+The practice is known in Chinese as shǎoyīn tóngqǐn (少陰同寢), a reference to a specific meridian of qi in traditional Chinese medicine.